wsor4035/dev.luanti.org/content/faq.md

 ### Is Luanti a clone of Minecraft?

 No. Luanti has very different goals from Minecraft, and doesn't aim to compete with or replace Minecraft.
+Luanti is an engine and a platform for many different voxel games, rather than one cohesive gaming experience.

-The very first version of Luanti was intended to replicate what Minecraft Alpha had been shown to do at the time (2010)[\[1\]](#cite_note-1).
-It's goals soon diverged from Minecraft and eventually became a game engine instead.
+When Luanti was initially created in 2010 it intended to replicate what Minecraft Alpha had been shown to do at the time, but it has later diverged into becoming more akin to a game engine.

 ### Who created Luanti?

-Luanti was originally created by [Perttu Ahola](https://wiki.luanti.org/Celeron55 "Celeron55") (also known as **celeron55**).
+Luanti was originally created by [Perttu "celeron55" Ahola](https://www.c55.me/).
 The engine is currently developed by [this random bunch of lunatics](https://github.com/orgs/minetest/people) as well as [the community](https://github.com/minetest/minetest/graphs/contributors).

 ### What is Luanti written in?

-The Luanti engine is primarily written in C++ using a [forked version of the Irrlicht rendering engine](#What_is_Irrlicht.3F).
+The Luanti engine is primarily written in C++ using a [forked version of the Irrlicht rendering engine](#what-is-irrlicht).
 Some parts of the engine are implemented in the [Lua language](https://www.lua.org/), and the scripting API uses Lua as well.

 ### Can I change the code myself?